EllieC0/MediCareGuide/README.md

 - **Local inference latency:** Private mode can take several minutes per response on CPU-only hardware.
 - **Multilingual audio requires macOS:** Chinese and Spanish TTS uses macOS `say`.
 On Windows/Linux, text responses work but audio falls back to English only.
-- **No provider network or formulary data:** Cannot confirm whether a specific doctor or drug is covered.
-Users must verify with each plan before enrolling.

 ---